espocrm/documentation/docs/administration/bpm.md

 ### Gateways

 Gateways diverge and converge flows.
 Depicted as a yellow diamond.
+They can be used to determine a path in which the flow will go depending on specific conditions.
+They can split the flow into multiple parallel flows and join parallel flows into a single one.

 ### Activities